diegofontecilla/cookingWeb/README.md

   1. Run `git clone https://github.com/diegofontecilla/cookingWeb.git`
 * On the terminal, move to the root directory of the repo and run `npm install`

-## Install dependencies on Amazon Linux 2 EC2 instance
+## Install dependencies on Amazon Linux 2 EC2 instance (to spin up Jenkins container in AWS ec2 instance)

 * Login your ec2 instance